elliotaplant/redux-js-restricted-routes/README.md

 React Training has an example of [authentication with React Router v4](https://reacttraining.com/react-router/web/example/auth-workflow), but I highly recommend checking out [Tyler McGinnis's tutorial](https://tylermcginnis.com/react-router-protected-routes-authentication/) on building that example.
 His video is especially helpful, and we'll follow a similar path but with the addition of redux

 To learn the basics of Redux with React, take a read over [this tutorial](https://hackernoon.com/a-basic-react-redux-introductory-tutorial-adcc681eeb5e) by Miguel Moreno.
-The concepts we'll use here are `connect` and `mapStateToProps`.
+The concepts we'll use here are `connect`, `mapStateToProps`, and `mapDispatchToProps`.

 ## TL;DR

-The final code from this tutorial is available at the bottom of the page and on [my github](https://github.com/elliotaplant/redux-js-restricted-routes).
+The final code from this tutorial is available on [my github page](https://github.com/elliotaplant/redux-js-restricted-routes).
+Feel free to fork it and, if you find any bugs, make a pull request!

 ## Setup